Prints Charming: The Hotel Thoumieux

 I love how Mahdavi linked the design of the rooms with the lobby–the marble table, the animal skin (so not digging that, hope it is faux), the red velvet upholstery, and the curtain print (here seen in black)–are all echoed in the lobby as well.
 The Lotus Wallpaper is from Farrow & Ball and comes in an incredible range of colors from red to navy to yellow.

-Floor to ceiling marble–so glam.
+Floor to ceiling marble.

 GET THE LOOK: